-I (David) attended Catholic Church every week for seven years before I decided to become Catholic, and I didn't take the Eucharist during that time.
+I (Hugh) attended Catholic Church every week for seven years before I decided to become Catholic, and I didn't take the Eucharist during that time.
 The first time I had communion was at my confirmation.
 So I understand what it feels like to watch everybody go up for Communion while I stay in my pew and pray.

 Occasionally, an Evangelical is at a Catholic mass, perhaps for a marriage or funeral.
 Usually they are attending to support a Catholic friend, family member or relative.
 Some think the Catholic Church is prideful or snobby for not allowing non-Catholics to receive Communion.

 Some non-Catholics can share communion

 Before discussing why most denominations cannot join us for communion, we should mention that many Eastern Orthodox Christians are welcome to receive Catholic Communion, even though our Churches split up about 1000 years ago.
 So we are not trying to have an "exclusive club."
 We would love everybody to be in a position to receive the Eucharist.
 We actually think it's really serious not to have communion.
 (Jn 6:56) More about that later.

 We suggest that it is not pride that causes us to refuse communion to some non-Catholics, but rather humility.
 For 2000 years, nothing has been closer to the heart of the Church than the Body and Blood of our Lord.
 All of the Early Church Fathers talk about cherishing our Lord in the Eucharist, and countless early Christians gave their lives to guard its integrity.